Mastering Information Systems

 The purpose and description of this short course

 Information technology is an essential component of the modern organisation.
 The evaluation, implementation and management of Information Systems (IS) has become as an important task as most other management functions.
-This short course will introduce you to the importance of good information in a business, the information needs of an organisation and the relationship between the information function and other business functions.
-You will also be able to differentiate between the various components of information systems and understand relevant IS terminology.
-The systems concept is discussed in terms of objectives and characteristics.
-Contemporary issues such as information in an online world and information as a management resource are also discussed.
+This short course will introduce you to the information needs of an organisation, the importance of good information and the relationship between the information function and other business functions.

 This short course consists of three (3) easy to follow study units.